 Calm places to pause

-You'll discover peaceful places where you can enjoy a complete change of pace, see an amazing house in a beautiful setting and even indulge in a slice of cake or a cream tea.
+You'll discover peaceful places where you can enjoy a complete change of pace, see an amazing house in a beautiful setting and finish your day with a cup of tea and a scone.

 Off exit 14 M11 - approximately 10 miles / 11 minutes

 Recharge your batteries in the beautiful 46-hectare garden, with its working water mill, wildlife discovery area and one of the finest collections of historic garden statues in the country.
 You can try delicious, home-cooked food, made with fresh, local ingredients, in the tranquil setting of Redwoods restaurant.

 The house contains paintings, furniture and silver in the unique collection of the last occupant, plus one of our largest collection of clocks.